alexander-naumov/pam-accesscontrol/README.rst

  pam-accesscontrol
 =========================================
-PAM-ACCESSCONTROL is writen in python and use PAM to control access to the system via SSH, sddm, slim, kdm, gdm, lightdm, xdm and tty/login(1).
+PAM-ACCESSCONTROL is writen in python and use PAM to control access to the system via SSH, sddm, slim, kdm, lightdm, xdm and tty/login(1).
 It makes it possible to manages access for some group of users or, for example, depend on configuration can ask you (by using PyQt notification window) for each new incoming SSH connection.